 #5 Plan ahead your life: work and personal

 Don’t make life just happen to you.
 Plan it!
 The best way to plan your day is the evening before.
 And the best way to prepare for your week is on a Sunday before it starts.

 Planning the whole week in advance is great for many reasons.

-First of all, you can list all the tasks that you have to do (that you know of) and take a look at them.
+First of all, you can list all the tasks that you have to do (that you know of) in the free online task tracker and take a look at them.
 That allows to have an accurate picture of the workload and plan smart.
 For example, you will need to block several time slots within the week to make time for a report that takes 8 hours to complete.
 Without planning, you are likely to forget about it until the night before it’s due and end up rushing through the job.